harbour/harbour.github.io/contribs.md

 but bundled with the main Harbour distribution.
 These components are part of the Harbour source package.

-_Important: Common to all contributions is that you can download them freely but please note the [licensing terms](about.html), which are included in the distribution folder._
+_Important: Common to all contribs is that you can download them freely, but please note the [licensing terms](about.html), which are included in the distribution folder._

 See respective authors inside the [source code](https://github.com/harbour/core/tree/master/contrib).